-This morning on CTV’s new national breakfast show, Your Morning, host Lindsey Deluce and I chatted about boxed wines.
+On CTV’s Your Morning, host Lindsey Deluce and I chatted about boxed wines.

-These are otherwise known as nag in a box or casks, and in the past have had a nasty reputation with consumers; the Rodney Dangerfield of wine.
+These are otherwise known as bag-in-a-box or casks, and in the past have had a nasty reputation with consumers; the Rodney Dangerfield of wine.

 However, I think you’ll be pleasantly surprised by what’s in the box these days.